pcminh0505/GCP-PHP/README.md

 To begin, install the preferred dependency manager for PHP, [Composer](https://getcomposer.org/).

-Now to install just this component:
+Now to install just these components:

 ```
 composer require google/cloud-storage